Programming ASP.NET Web Pages (Razor) Using Visual Studio

-- What you need to install (if anything) to work with ASP.NET Web Pages in Visual Studio 2010 and Visual Studio 2012.
+- What you need to install (if anything) to work with ASP.NET Web Pages in your version of Visual Studio.

 - How to use features in Visual Studio to work with ASP.NET Razor pages, including IntelliSense and the debugger.

 You can program ASP.NET Web pages with Razor syntax using WebMatrix or many other code editors.
-You can also use Microsoft Visual Studio 2010 or Microsoft Visual Studio 2012.
-These programs are full-featured integrated development environments (IDE) that provide a powerful set of tools for creating many types of applications (not just websites).
-To work with ASP.NET Razor pages, you can either use one of the full editions of Visual Studio or the free Visual Web Developer Express edition.
+You can also use Microsoft Visual Studio which is a full-featured integrated development environment (IDE) that provides a powerful set of tools for creating many types of applications (not just websites).
+To work with ASP.NET Razor pages, you can either use one of the full editions of Visual Studio or the free Visual Studio Express for Web edition.

 Two particularly useful features that Visual Studio provides for programming with ASP.NET Razor web pages are:

 IntelliSense.
-The IntelliSense feature built into Visual Studio is more comprehensive than IntelliSense in WebMatrix 2.
+The IntelliSense feature built into Visual Studio is more comprehensive than IntelliSense in WebMatrix.

 Debugger.
 The debugger lets you troubleshoot your code by stopping a program while it's running, examining variables, and stepping through the code line by line.